kukielp/dynamo-sample-ledger/README.md

 Dependencies:
 - Docker

-This is simply to demo, clone the repo...
+This is simple to demo, clone the repo...

 ```
 git clone https://github.com/kukielp/dynamo-sample-ledger.git